Simon-Ing/Cosmo_Ai/README.md

 Three source files are used

 + `./Simulator.cpp` for the library
-+ `./Data_generator.cpp` for the `Datagen` binary which does not work on Debian.
-I get segmentation violation.
++ `./Data_generator.cpp` for the `Datagen` binary.
+The executable takes four arguments for which I have not found the documentation.
 + `./GL_Simulator_2.cpp` for the GUI Simulator tool, which does run on Debian, although the spherical model seems to be wrong.

 There is also code in the `CosmoAI_qt` directory, but this seems not to be used.
 The build runs without error even if it is removed.